Developer Guide

 Create a RoboVAST configuration file, based on the existing examples in the configs/ directory.
 Do not set any configuration, as this will be done in the next step.

-vast execution local prepare-run --config config1 ./test_run
+vast exec local prepare-run --config config1 ./test_run

 Afterwards you can verify the scenario, the RoboVAST-configuration and the docker image.